-You can use the Status tile with the Scope > Advanced > Criteria to show ALL grey uninitialised objects by using
+You can use the Status tile with the Scope > Advanced > Criteria to show ALL gray uninitialised objects by using

 HealthState IS NULL OR HealthState = 0.
 For more information see How to use criteria when scoping objects.